patroni/patroni/docs/replica_bootstrap.rst

             use_iam: 1

 The ``create_replica_method`` defines available replica creation methods and the order of executing them.
-Patroni wille stop on the first one that returns 0.
+Patroni will stop on the first one that returns 0.
 The basebackup is the built-in method and doesn't require any configuration.
 The rest of the methods should define a separate section in the configuration file, listing the command to execute and any custom parameters that should be passed to that command.
-All parameters will be passed with in a format ``--name=value``.
+All parameters will be passed in a ``--name=value`` format.
 Besides user-defined parameters, Patroni supplies a couple of cluster-specific ones:

 --scope